Morgan Advanced Materials (OTCMKTS:MCRUF) Sets New 52-Week High at $4.31

-Morgan Advanced Materials plc (OTCMKTS:MCRUF)’s share price hit a new 52-week high during trading on Wednesday .
-The company traded as high as $4.31 and last traded at $4.31, with a volume of 0 shares changing hands.
+Shares of Morgan Advanced Materials plc (OTCMKTS:MCRUF) hit a new 52-week high during mid-day trading on Tuesday .
+The company traded as high as $4.31 and last traded at $4.31, with a volume of 0 shares trading hands.
 The stock had previously closed at $4.31.

-Separately, Berenberg Bank cut Morgan Advanced Materials from a “buy” rating to a “hold” rating in a research report on Wednesday, January 20th.
+A number of brokerages have recently commented on MCRUF.
+Royal Bank of Canada reiterated a “sector perform” rating on shares of Morgan Advanced Materials in a report on Friday.
+Berenberg Bank downgraded Morgan Advanced Materials from a “buy” rating to a “hold” rating in a research report on Wednesday, January 20th.

 Morgan Advanced Materials plc operates as a materials science and application engineering company.
 The company offers high-temperature insulating fiber products, microporous products, firebricks, monolithic products, heat shields, fired refractory shapes, and structural block insulation products; crucibles, foundry products, and furnace industries furnace ranges; and seals and bearings, as well as general pump components, such as shafts, vanes, rotors, and washers.